ckirk/notyourguru/src/pages/index.md

   heading: Discover The Guru In You
   centered: true
   description: >-
-    Not Your Guru is committed to providing New Yorkers with an escape to the serenity of Hudson Valley where we offer exclusive retreats lead by top instructors of various fitness and wellness modalities
+    Not Your Guru Retreats provides New Yorkers with the opportunity to escape the chaos of the concrete jungle and return to the serenity of nature and our circadian rhythms.
+Our retreats are held in the picturesque Hudson Valley, less than 3 hours away from the city, and are led by NYC's top fitness and wellness instructors.

     There are many reasons to give yourself the gift of a Not Your Guru Retreat.